microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/rate-optimization.md

 ---

 <a name="definition"></a>
-**Rate otpimization is the practice of obtaining reduced rates on cloud services by committing to a certain level of usage or spend over a specific period.**
+**Rate otpimization is the practice of obtaining reduced rates on cloud services, often by committing to a certain level of usage or spend over a specific period.**
 {: .fs-6 .fw-300 }

 Review daily usage and cost trends to estimate how much you expect to use or spend over the next one to five years.
 Use [Forecasting](../quantify/forecasting.md) and account for future plans.